filecoin-project/filecoin-docs/docs/store/filecoin-plus.md

 Clients are required to have an on-chain Filecoin address where DataCap can be received.
 If you are setting up a new address, make sure to initialize it by sending a minimal amount of FILto it (purchasing some FIL from an exchange, for example).

-_Note: As of now, DataCap allocations are a single-use credit on a Filecoin address.
+_Note: As of network version 12, DataCap allocations are a single-use credit on a Filecoin address.
 If you receive an allocation and require more, you should make a new request with a new address that you have initialized like above.
-[FIP-0012](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0012.md) was recently accepted and, once implemented, will allow addresses to receive DataCap multiple times._
+[FIP-0012](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0012.md) was accepted and implemented in network version 13(actor v5), which allows client addresses to receive DataCap multiple times._

 Clients get DataCap by making a request to a Notary.
 1. Head over to the [Filecoin Plus Registry](https://plus.fil.org/), and proceed with **For Clients**
-1. Click **Get Verified**
+2. Click **Get Verified**
-1. Click on **Automatic Verification**.
+3. Click on **Automatic Verification**.
 This will take you to an automated Notary, which should be able to provide you with a small amount of DataCap to get you started. https://verify.glif.io/ is an example of such a Notary, which is currently giving 32GiB of DataCap once every 30 days to clients who authenticate themselves with a GitHub account greater than 180 days old.

 For DataCap requirements greater than 32GiB - choose **General Verification** in Step 3 above instead.
 This will take you to the Notary Registry, where you can request DataCap to a specific Notary.
 Notaries may specialize in the types of requests they'll choose to support - it is recommended that you select a Notary in your region of operation that also covers the general category of *Use Case* you would classify yourself under.